tenkeyaikoukai/CGGFW-Python/README.md

 *about this libraty

- This Python Library offer you to draw 8bit-like graphics that be composed of textcharacters including text-graphics characyers(herat, circle, triangle etc).
+ This Python Library offer you to draw 8bit-like graphics that be composed of textcharacters including text-graphics characters(herat, circle, triangle etc).

 *to use